Sightseeing in the close surrounding

 - The Brosquil protected natural area, at the mouth

-and the Saler area, in a great pine forest on the seaside
+and the Saler area, a great pine forest by the sea

 - The city of Sueca: